gastonrodrig/gastonrodrig/README.md

 ### Hi there 👋, I'm Gaston :)

-💼 I’m currently working at SEIDOR as Consulting Trainee.
+💼 I’m currently working at SEIDOR.

 🏫 I graduated in Computer Engineering from Ricardo Palma University.